13th-Sammy/library-java/README.md

 - getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

 ViewBooks.java :-
-- Handles the GUI for viewing books.
+- Handles the GUI and logic for viewing books.
 It is a JPanel.
 Inside it there are <br>
 more JPanels for showing different parts of the page as mentioned below. <br>
 - Creates a booksPanel inside ViewBooks JPanel. booksPanel will have <br>
 more Jpanels called blocks inside it. <br>
 - Iterates over Book collection and prints each book info in a block <br>
 inside booksPanel. <br>
-- Adds scrollpane to ViewBooks JPanel. <br>
+- Adds scrollpane with booksPanel to ViewBooks JPanel. <br>
 - Adds backButton to bottomPanel JPanel and adds that to ViewBooks JPanel. <br>
+backButton switches contentPane to menuPanel.

+SearchBooks.java :-
+- Handles the GUI and logic for searching books.
+It is a Jpanel.
+Inside it there are <br>
+more JPanels for showing different parts of the page as mentioned below. <br>
+- Creates a searchedPanel inside SearchBooks JPanel. searchedPanel will have more <br>
+JPanels called blocks inside it. <br>
+- Iterates over Book collection and prints searched title book info in a <br>
+block inside searchedPanel.
+- Adds scrollpane with searchedPanel to SearchBooks JPanel. <br>
+- Adds backButton to bottomPanel JPanel and adds that to SearchBooks JPanel. <br>
 backButton switches contentPane to menuPanel.